 All team members sent detailed requests on how we wanted their cards, and it was interesting to see how we assigned the varying values to the characters.
 Which character should be assigned the highest number of points and which one the lowest?
 The most/least important?
 The favorite or least favorite?

-In some cases, it was a matter of physical stature, which certainly has an impact from a design or an aesthetic point of view: “I assigned the points to the characters according to their physical size”, Jordi and Sergi say, who chose the Japanese manga series Dr. Slump, and Games of Thrones, respectively.
+In some cases, it was a matter of physical stature, which certainly has an impact from a design or an aesthetic point of view: “I assigned the points to the characters according to their physical size”, Jordi says, who chose the Japanese manga series Dr. Slump.

 Bernat and Carles went for other Japanese manga series, One Piece and Kinnikuman (aka Muscle Man), but they assigned points according to the strength of the characters: “The weakest character got an XXS and the strongest an XL”.